|

 setting.

-Shaw was not interested in saving a misunderstood form—he attacked it
+the well-made play, however, Shaw was not interested in saving a misunderstood

-purpose.
-Shaw believed that plays should
+significant purpose.
+Shaw believed that

-where it would rather than force it into an artificial, prejudging
+let life go where it would rather than force it into an artificial, prejudging mold.
+Further, in The Quintessence of Ibsenism he declared that the discussion in

-he declared that the discussion in dramatic form of a “problem” was the
+dramatic form of a “problem” was the technical novelty in Ibsen’s plays that

-technical novelty in Ibsen’s plays that should replace the old Scribean art of intrigue.
-For intrigue “Ibsen
+should replace the old Scribean art of

-substituted a terrible art of sharpshooting at the
+intrigue.
+For intrigue “Ibsen substituted a terrible art of sharpshooting

-audience” through a discussion technique that implicates the audience.18 And if discussion is allowed to follow
+at the audience” through a discussion technique that implicates the audience.18 And if discussion is allowed to follow

 naturally from character, then the play, like life, will not be